Vela-Research/dec_2024_explainable_personas_te/README.md

    - `decision_rules_cluster_X.txt`: A text file containing decision rules for each main cluster.
    - `founder_clusters_analysis.xlsx`: An Excel file summarizing main clusters, subclusters, and combined clusters.
    - Results in memory: Arrays/lists of main clusters, subclusters, and labels returned by the `fit_transform` method.
+6. **Classifying a New Entrepreneur**: After fitting, you can apply the model to a new entrepreneur’s feature data to determine which main cluster and subcluster they would belong to, leveraging the explicit, interpretable rules from the decision trees.

+## Interpretability

+This method is highly interpretable:
+- Each subcluster is defined by transparent, human-readable decision rules derived from decision trees.
+- Visualized decision trees and exported rule files help you understand the logical path from features to cluster membership.
+- Identified significant features help explain why certain groups differ from the overall population.

 ## Requirements